edfm-tum/iland-model/doc/bite/BiteColonization.md

 expression is either 0, or "false".

 * ### `cellFilter` (dynamic expression) (optional)
 "Constraint" object, i.e. either 1 or more dynamic expressions.
 Access to cell variables.
+Multiple filters are combined multiplicatively and if the result is
+<1, then the value is interpreted as probability of passing the filter.

 * ### `treeFilter` (dynamic expression) (optional)
 "Constraint" object, i.e. either 1 or more dynamic expressions.
 Access to tree variables.